 Leviticus 8:5-6 Moses said to the assembly, “This is what Yahweh has commanded to be done.”
 Then Moses brought Aaron and his sons forward and washed them with water.

 Jesus was washed with water when he came on Friday to Jerusalem to prepare for the Passover as normally required of all preparing to celebrate Passover (John 11:55).

-Note Jesus was washed by a priest in the presence of Israel and God, when He is viewed as the Temple, when He was baptized byte John the Baptist in the Jordan before the start of His public ministry.
+Note Jesus was washed by a priest in the presence of Israel and God when He is viewed as the Temple, when John the Baptist baptized Him in the Jordan before the start of His public ministry.

 Exodus 29:5-6 Take the garments and dress Aaron with the tunic, the robe of the ephod, the ephod itself and the breastpiece.
 Fasten the ephod on him by its skillfully woven waistband.
 Put the turban on his head and attach the sacred diadem to the turban.

 Leviticus 8:7-9 He put the tunic on Aaron, tied the sash around him, clothed him with the robe and put the ephod on him.
 He also tied the ephod to him by its skillfully woven waistband; so it was fastened on him.
 He placed the breastpiece on him and put the Urim and Thummim in the breastpiece.
 Then he placed the turban on Aaron’s head and set the gold plate, the sacred diadem, on the front of it, as Yahweh commanded Moses.